jkrauze/bra/README.md

 }
 ```

 Finally, he wants to delete 3 of them.
-As before, the only way is to make 3 requests to `DELETE /items/{id}` endpoint.
+As before, there is no other way than making 3 requests to `DELETE /items/{id}` endpoint.

 ```javascript
 DELETE /items/15